determines which forms ld evaluates

 expression is an expression of the form (lambda (v1 ... vn) body)

-are distinct variable symbols and body
+where the vi are distinct variable symbols and body is any

 term.
-No a priori relation is imposed between the vi
+No a priori relation is imposed between the vi and the

 contain ``free'' variables.
-However, we do not permit v
+However, we do not permit v to occur

-if the functional substitution is to be applied to
+freely in body if the functional substitution is to be applied to

-or the constraints to be satisfied) that
+any formula (lmi or the constraints to be satisfied) that

-as a variable.
+contains v as a variable.
 This is our draconian restriction to

 avoid capture.
 If you happen to violate this restriction by

-that does occur, say in one of the relevant
+choosing a v that does occur, say in one of the relevant

 constraints, an informative error message will be printed.
 That

-message will list for you the illegal choices for v
+message will list for you the illegal choices for v in the

 context in which the functional substitution is offered.
 A

-lemma instance denotes the formula
+:functional-substitution lemma instance denotes the formula

 obtained by functionally instantiating the formula denoted by

-.
+lmi, replacing fi by gi.
 However, before such a lemma

 instance can be used, the system will undertake to prove that the

-'s satisfy the constraints (see constraint) on the
+gi's satisfy the constraints (see constraint) on the

-'s.
+fi's.
 Any such constraint that was generated and proved by

 ACL2 on behalf of a previously-proved event will be considered